-- 1. Master of science degree with thesis option: The plan of study must include 30 hours of graduate work selected from those approved for graduate study (5000 level or above).
+Master of science degree with thesis option: The plan of study must include 30 hours of graduate work, including nine credit hours of Master of Science thesis successfully completed under the supervision of a M.I.M.E. faculty member.
+Courses must be selected from those approved for graduate study (5000 level or above).
 A minimum of 12 hours of course work must be in the student's focus area of study.

-This option requires a minimum of nine hours of thesis credit. - 2.
-Master of science degree with non-thesis options: - a.
-Master of science degree with project option: Students are required to complete 30 credit hours at the graduate level, including six hours of master of science project under the supervision of a M.I.M.E. faculty member.
+2. Master of science degree with non-thesis options:

+- a.
+Master of science degree with project option: Students are required to complete 30 credit hours at the graduate level, including six hours of Master of Science project under the supervision of a M.I.M.E. faculty member.
 The project option must be approved by the M.I.M.E. departmental chair or the graduate program director.
 Students are required to submit a professional, written project report to the department after due approval by the faculty adviser.
-The project report will then be logged and archived in the department as a technical report.

-b.
-Master of science degree with course work-only option: Students are required to complete a minimum of 36 credit hours of graduate level course work as specified by the department.
-This option has to be approved by the M.I.M.E. department chair or graduate program director.
+The project report will then be logged and archived in the department as a technical report. - b.
+Master of science degree with course work-only option: Students are required to complete a minimum of 30 credit hours of graduate level course work as specified by the department.